-Dog food calculator is an essential assistant for every dog owner.
-It helps you in everyday dog nutrition, providing with your dog's daily calorie demand as well as the number of servings you should give your pet to cover its nutrition needs.
-It doesn't matter whether you have a lazy dog or a working dog, this dog calorie calculator allows you to choose the best dog food for any day.
-No more wondering how many calories does a dog need!
+The dog food calculator is an essential assistant for every dog owner.
+It helps you with everyday dog nutrition, providing your dog's daily calorie demand as well as the number of servings you should give your pet to cover its nutritional needs.
+It doesn't matter whether you have a lazy dog or a working dog; this dog food calculator allows you to choose the best dog food for any day.
+No more wondering how many calories a dog needs!

 Dog nutrition - calorie requirements

-Dogs need energy to function properly, just as any organism does.
+Dogs need energy to function properly, just like any other organism.
 Therefore, their daily calorie intake needs to be sufficient to maintain a dog in good overall health, proper weight, and right physical and mental condition.
 Energy in the form of calories is essential to support both basic body functions and physical activity.

-Resting energy requirement (RER) is the amount of energy needed by animal's body to perform the most basic functions (keeping it alive) while resting (you can learn how to calculate them with our RMR calculator).
+Resting energy requirement (RER) is the amount of energy needed by an animal's body to perform the most basic functions (keeping it alive) while resting (you can learn how to calculate these with our RMR calculator).
 These functions include:

 RER does not account for calories burned to support physical activity.

-Physical activity is anything that a dog does through a day, and that requires additional energy (calories) to be burned except for these used to support resting (basic) functions.
-These are all the activities, exercise and tricks a dog does during the day.
-Each wag of its tail, fetched ball and chased cat consumes energy!
+Physical activity is anything that a dog does throughout the day, and that requires additional energy (calories) to be burned except for these used to support resting (basic) functions.
+These are all the activities, exercises, and tricks a dog does during the day.
+Each wag of its tail, fetched ball, and chased cat consumes energy!
 The total daily energy needs are also known as MER - Maintenance Energy Requirements.

-🙋 It's time to remind that chocolate 🍫 can be poisonous to dogs and your pet shouldn't try even a tiny bit of it!
-Find out more in our dog chocolate toxicity calculator
+🙋 It's time to remind you that chocolates 🍫 can be poisonous to dogs and your pet shouldn't try even a tiny bit of it!
+Find out more in our dog chocolate toxicity calculator.

 Lazy dog - dog's activity type